HectorGBoissier/CSC8566_IOT_Fall2022/Analog_Sensor_Tutorial/Arduino_IDE.md

 ![Serial Monitor](https://github.com/HectorGBoissier/CSC8566_IOT_Fall2022/blob/Analog_Sensor_Tutorial/Analog_Sensor_Tutorial/images/3-Arduino%20Running%20Output.JPG)

-If you would like to see a video of the full setup and code running, please check my post on the Internet of Things Fall 2022 YellowDig Community: [Blopg Post](https://computing-sciences.yellowdig.app/community/62e2eacc-366d-319c-a96d-cf1e0b1d27ef?postId=47424135932456466)
+If you would like to see a video of the full setup and code running, please check my post on the Internet of Things Fall 2022 YellowDig Community: [Blog Post](https://computing-sciences.yellowdig.app/community/62e2eacc-366d-319c-a96d-cf1e0b1d27ef?postId=47424135932456466)